netbookai/spawner/README.md

 # spawner

-Mulit-Cloud infrastructure orchestrator for kubernetes first development.
-One tool to rule them all.
-No need to use aws, azure or any other vendor specific cli to manage cluster and get kubeconfig.
+Multi-Cloud infrastructure orchestrator for Kubernetes first development.
+One tool to rule them all.To administer the cluster and retrieve kubeconfig, no need to utilise aws, azure, or any other vendor-specific cli.

 ![Go](https://img.shields.io/badge/Language-Go-Blue)[![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/5978/badge)](https://bestpractices.coreinfrastructure.org/projects/5978)